react4j/react4j/README.md

 * Consider using annotations and generator to generate components
 * Add mechanism for exporting methods with useful displayNames in props
 * Overload React methods so can accept arrays

-* Extract Guards and some of ArezConfig into separate library that can be included here.
-  Add invariant checks to make sure people are doing the right thing.
+* Add invariant checks to make sure people are doing the right thing when interacting with react.
   (i.e. Make sure call setState in correct places setInitialState only in constructor etc.)